 There is lots of competition there because there are many people doing the same thing.

 Persistence will pay off in the end so have patience looking for that gem.

 These are a treasurer trove to explore and you’ll find the best deals.
 The beauty of yard

 sales is the person selling the stuff is through with it.
 They only want everything gone.

 The old saying “Lets make a deal” will work well here you should try it.

 These places are much harder to find the treasures at the best price.

-Most of these folks are in the business and know the prices of the stuff the are selling.
+Most of these folks are in the business and know the value of the stuff they are selling.

 Community and Church Sales

 These are the best place to look for treasures you’ll find them on every table.